kubermatic/docs/content/kubermatic/master/tutorials/13-psp/_index.en.md

 Activating Pod Security Policy will mean that a lot of Pod specifications, Operators and Helm charts will not work out of the box.
 Kubermatic will apply a default authorizing policy to prevent this.
 Additionally, all Kubermatic user-clusters are configured to be compatible with enabled PSPs.
 Make sure that you know the consequences of activating this feature on your workloads.
 {{% /notice %}}

+### Datacenter Level Support
+It is also possible to enforce enabling Pod Security Policies on the datacenter level.
+In this case, user cluster level configuration will be ignored, and PSP will be enabled for all user clusters in the datacenter.

+To enable this, you will need to update your [Seed Cluster CRD]({{< ref "../../concepts/seeds/" >}}), and set `enforcePodSecurityPolicy` to `true` in the datacenter spec.

+{{% notice note %}}
+For legacy versions of Kubermatic you will need to edit the [datacenters.yaml]({{< ref "../../concepts/datacenters/" >}}) file instead, and set `enforcePodSecurityPolicy` to `true` in the datacenter spec.
+{{% /notice %}}

 #### Using Pod Security Policies